freudFlintstone/nl-sample/first-task/README.md

 states, the property is changed without having any input, which results in the expanded layout just flashing for a split second.
 It does not happen if we click on each item alternately, which points to a possible problem with the instances of the same element in dom-repeat.
+It also works by double-clicking.

 Because I saw in debugging that at least one event was behaving funny, I decided to dump that approach.
 To be honest, it felt like I was a bit rusty with polymer